mathewgomas-alfred/mathewgomas.io/general_concepts/file_formats/file_gbr.rst

 .. meta::
    :description:
-        The Gimp Brush file format as used in Krita.
+        The GIMP Brush file format as used in Krita.

 .. metadata-placeholder